aman3013/Solar_Radiation/README.md

 # Solar Energy Analysis Challenge
 =====================================

 ## Collaboration
-This project was completed in collaboration with the 10 Academy team.
+This project is open for collaboration.
+Contributions are welcome!

 ## Done By
 Amanuel Terefe